sanjay-namdeo/notes/angular/angular-components-modules-services.md

 ### Services
 Services are objects which get instantiated only once during the lifetime of an application.
 The main objective of a service is to share data, functions with different components of an Angular application.
-A service is defined using a @Injectable decorator.
+A service is defined using an @Injectable decorator.
 A function defined inside a service can be invoked from any component or directive.

 To create a service, run the following command:
 ```bash